leleliu008/ndk-pkg/README.md

 - This software can NOT run on [Cygwin](http://cygwin.org/) and [MSYS2](https://www.msys2.org/) due to `CMake: Builds hosted on 'CYGWIN' not supported.` [Android-Determine.cmake](https://github.com/Kitware/CMake/blob/master/Modules/Platform/Android-Determine.cmake#L271-L291)

-- Please do NOT place your own files in `~/.ndk-pkg` directory, as `ndk-pkg` will change files in `~/.ndk-pkg` directory without notice.
+- Please do NOT place your own files under `~/.ndk-pkg` directory, as `ndk-pkg` will change files under `~/.ndk-pkg` directory without notice.

 - Please do NOT run `ndk-pkg` command in parallell to avoid generating dirty data.